modonohoe/print-smoothies/README.md

 - A flowchart will identify the steps needed to make the program and necessary functions to include.

 - The program will be designed with the user in mind.
-Customers sometimes make errors in the ordering process, they will want the program to be intuitive and for it to give feedback often.
-The program should be intuitive to navigate.
+Customers sometimes make errors in the ordering process, they will want the program to be intuitive to navigate and for it to give feedback often.

 ---